DataDog/documentation/content/en/data_streams/schema_tracking.md

 - All producers and consumers of the schema
 - Consumer lag: the max Kafka lag for all consumers of a specific schema

-TODO: screenshot
+Selecting a schema from the list displays the throughput of the schema by service, errors by service, and the full schema.

+{{< img src="data_streams/schema_panel.png" alt="Schema list view with an open side panel showing detailed information about one schema" style="width:100%;" >}}

 Use the following steps to view detailed information about a schema:
 1. Navigate to [Data Streams Monitoring][4].
 1. Click the **Schemas** tab.
 1. Select the time frame.
 1. Use the quick filters to filter for new schemas (first seen within the last 3 hours), schemas with high error rates, or active schemas.
-1. Click into a schema to view the throughput of the schema by service, errors by service, and the full schema.

-TODO: screenshot
+1. Select a schema.
+A side panel opens with detailed information for that schema.

 ### At the service level

-TODO: screenshot

 For each service you track in Data Streams Monitoring, you can see information about the schemas that it uses.